vuestorefront/shopware-pwa/docs/guide/CMS.md

 </style>
 ```

-and then we have our desired effect:
+Finally we have our desired effect:

 ![preview](./../assets/preview2.png)

 And that's it.
-Set of these rules apply for sections, blocks and elements.
-And are applicable in themes, plugins and your project!
+This set of rules applies for sections, blocks and elements.